Chapor Ghonto Recipe - Bengali Mix Vegetable With Lentils Patties

-Chapor Ghonto, is a delicious and mouth watering vegetable mishmash with the addition of lentil patties.
+Chapor Ghonto, is a delicious and mouth watering Bengali vegetable mishmash with the addition of lentil patties.
 The dish is absolutely simple and easy to make including the chapor.
 Serve it along with dal and hot steamed rice for a delicious meal.

 Chapor Ghonto, a vegetable mishmash gets an elevation by addition of lentil patties.
 Ghonto refers to any vegetable mish-mash.
 Why the name 'chapor'?
 The lentil patties added in this dish are purposely irregular in shape and pressed with hand while shallow frying.